MLblog/jads_kaggle/CONTRIBUTING.md

 6. In this folder set `kaggle_env` using the command `setprojectdir .`.
 Now, every time that you activate `kaggle_env` (using the command `workon kaggle_env`) the path `cd .../jads_kaggle` will be automatically set
 7. To activate the virtual environment in Anaconda, you have to use `Anaconda Prompt` and type `workon kaggle_env`.
 To activate the virtual environment in PyCharm type `workon kaggle_env` on the PyCharm terminal
 8. You can return to the `base environment` anytime using the command 'deactivate'

-More information can be found in the [userguide](https://virtualenv.pypa.io/en/stable/userguide/) and in the [Blog](http://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/)

 # Deleting a Conda Virtual Environment